thedarshanpgowda/Java/README.md

 4. Implement a queue using two stacks
 5. Check for balanced parentheses in an expression

-## Trees

-1. Inorder, Preorder, Postorder traversal of a binary tree
-2. Find the height of a binary tree
-3. Check if a binary tree is balanced
-4. Find the lowest common ancestor (LCA) of two nodes in a binary tree
-5. Level order traversal of a binary tree

-## Graphs

-1. Implement Depth First Search (DFS)
-2. Implement Breadth First Search (BFS)
-3. Detect a cycle in an undirected graph
-4. Find the shortest path in an unweighted graph (using BFS)
-5. Check if a graph is bipartite

 ## Sorting and Searching

 1. Implement Bubble Sort